Robust Confidence Intervals for a Binomial Proportion: Local Optimality and Adaptivity: Introduction

 According to \cite{luo2024adaptive}, an adaptive confidence interval can be constructed by inverting a family of robust testing functions.
 While this strategy works for the Gaussian location model (\ref{eq:GLM}), it does not guarantee to always output an interval in the binomial setting (\ref{eq:Binomial}).
-In this paper, this issue will be tackled by an additional step that monotonizes the robust tests.
-We will show that the technique of \cite{luo2024adaptive}, combined with the additional monotonization of tests, leads to an adaptive confidence interval under (\ref{eq:Binomial}) with its length shown to be of order (\ref{eq:main-rate-bmp}).
+In this paper, {we propose a new principle, {\it monotonicity}, in designing robust tests, with which we are guaranteed to have intervals.} We will show that the monotone tests lead to an adaptive confidence interval under (\ref{eq:Binomial}) with its length shown to be of order (\ref{eq:main-rate-bmp}).
 This new construction also respects the boundary condition $0\leq p\leq 1$ that is not present in the previous location model (\ref{eq:GLM}), and can be discretized into an efficient algorithm that directly computes the two endpoints of the interval.
 To demonstrate the generality of the proposed method, we also consider Poisson data with contamination and construct an adaptive confidence interval that achieves both coverage and local length optimality under $X_1, \ldots, X_n \overset{i.i.d.}\sim (1-\epsilon)\text{Poisson}(\lambda)+\epsilon Q$.

 In addition to the binomial model (\ref{eq:Binomial}), the paper also studies a closely related Erd\Horig{o}s--R\'{e}nyi model \citep{gilbert1959random,erdds1959random} with node contamination \citep{acharya2022robust}.
 This is an interesting random network model that allows outliers in the data.
 In such a setting, an $\epsilon$ fraction of network nodes are contaminated, and edges that are connected to these nodes have arbitrary connectivity.
 Equivalently, there is an $\epsilon$ fraction of rows and columns of the adjacency matrix that are contaminated, but the submatrix without contamination is still generated by $\text{Bernoulli}(p)$.
 In fact, the binomial model (\ref{eq:Binomial}) is equivalent to a setting where the adjacency matrix only has row contamination.
 This similarity between the binomial model and the Erd\Horig{o}s--R\'{e}nyi model with node contamination explains why the minimax rate of estimating $p$ derived by \cite{acharya2022robust} agrees with (\ref{eq:CI<-er}) when $m=n$.
 Somewhat surprisingly, in terms of constructing adaptive confidence intervals for $p$ when $\epsilon$ is unknown, the two models are drastically different.
 We show that adaptation to unknown $\epsilon$ is impossible for interval estimation under Erd\Horig{o}s--R\'{e}nyi model with node contamination; the optimal interval length cannot decrease as $\epsilon\rightarrow 0$.
 This is because an adaptive confidence interval there can be converted into a testing procedure that distinguishes a stochastic block model \citep{holland1983stochastic} from an Erd\Horig{o}s--R\'{e}nyi model, and will thus violate the lower bound of community detection in the literature.